zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 ### 2. UPDATE_PKI_REVOCATION_DISTRIBUTION_POINT
 Updates an existing PKI Revocation distribution endpoint owned by the sender.

-- Who can send:
+- Who can send: Vendor account
-    - Vendor account for VID-scoped `crlSignerCertificate`
     - `vid` field in the transaction (`VendorID`) must be equal to the Vendor account's VID
-      - `vid` field in the corresponding `CRLSignerCertificate` (for vendor-scoped PAAs and PAIs) must be equal to the Vendor account's VID
+    - `vid` field in the `CRLSignerCertificate` must be equal to the Vendor account's VID
-    - Vendor Admin account for non-VID scoped `crlSignerCertificate`
-      - `vid` field must be absent in the corresponding`CRLSignerCertificate`
 - Parameters:
     - vid: `uint16` -  Vendor ID (positive non-zero).
 Must be the same as Vendor account's VID and `vid` field in the VID-scoped `CRLSignerCertificate`.
     - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.